-- why admission out of normal year group is being requested - the year group you wish your child to be allocated a place

-If you have it, you can also attach any available evidence that supports your request.
+- why admission out of normal year group is being requested - the year group you wish your child to be allocated a place If you have it, you can also attach any available evidence that supports your request.

-Leeds City Council will consider each application individually and make a decision on the basis of the circumstances of the case and in the best interests of the child concerned.

-This request is separate to any decision about offering a place at a preferenced school.
+Our Governing Body will consider each application individually and make a decision on the basis of the circumstances of the case and in the best interests of the child concerned.
+This request is separate to any decision about offering a place at our school.
 There is no right of appeal against a decision relating to admission out of chronological age.
 All decisions about offering places are made by applying the admission policy oversubscription criteria to the child's application.
 Find out more about starting Reception earlier, later or part time.

-Moving schools (in-year applications)

-Leeds City Council delegates the responsibility for in-year admissions to the schools.
-Requests to join a school in-year, or for Reception places after the start of the school year are considered by the school.
+Moving schools (in-year applications) These are requests to join our school in-year 1 to 6, or for places in reception after the start of the school year starts in September.

-To apply for a place, go to the Leeds application portal to submit an online in-year application to Leeds City Council.
-We send the application on to all the school(s) you have applied for at the same time.
-Each school will decide whether they can offer a place and contact you with their decision.

-If the school refuse to offer a place, the school will confirm this in writing to you, explaining the reasons, and that you have the right of appeal.
-Schools must give you a written decision within 15 school days.

-Your child will be added to a school's waiting list automatically for that school year.
 Where any vacancy arises, places will be offered from the waiting list based on the oversubscription criteria within this policy.

-Find out more including any current vacancies in Leeds schools.

-Appeals

-If you have not been offered a place at a school you applied for, you have the right to appeal.

-Appeals submitted for a reception place in the normal round will need to be received by the Council's deadline to guarantee being heard before the new school year starts.
-Find our appeals timetable containing deadlines and timescales

-Appeals against a decision for an in-year application can be submitted any time during the academic year.
+Find out more about in-year applications, including current vacancies and apply for a place, on the Leeds application portal at www.leeds.gov.uk/moveschools Appeals If you have applied but not been offered a place at our school, you have the right to appeal.
+Our appeals are arranged by Leeds City Council Appeals submitted for a reception place in the normal round will need to be received by Leeds City Council's deadline to guarantee being heard before the new school year starts.
+Find Leeds City Council's appeals timetable containing deadlines and timescales Appeals against a decision for an in-year application can be submitted any time during the academic year.
 Appeals will be heard within 30 school days of the appeal request being received (where the application for a place has been refused and the right of appeal has been issued).

-Fair Access Protocol

-All schools must take part in the Fair Access Protocol arrangements.
+Fair Access Protocol All schools must take part in the Fair Access Protocol arrangements.
 It is a legal requirement and the protocol applies to all Leeds schools.
 The protocol operates outside of the Admissions policy.

-The protocol applies to in-year applications and only to children who do not have a current school place.
+The policy applies to in-year applications and only to children who do not have a current school place.
 The aim is to make sure the most vulnerable children are offered a place at a suitable school as quickly as possible.
 It also ensures that no school (including those with places) is asked to take a disproportionate number of vulnerable children.
+Read the Leeds Fair Access Protocol.